harshvardhanghadge07/swadeshi-smart-mobility-hub/README.md

-# swadeshi-smart-mobility-hub
+# Swadeshi Smart Mobility Hub

-A React starter template for Swadeshi Smart Mobility Hub — empowering student innovation in smart vehicles for Atmanirbhar Bharat
+This is a React starter project for the Swadeshi Smart Mobility Hub.